cmu-mars/cmu-robotics/documents/p2-cp1.md

 #### Intent Element 1: Success rate
 **Informal Description**: Robot accomplish all tasks in a mission.

 **Verdict Expression**: Using the information in `/done` message by calculating the proportion of the number of tasks that have successfully been finished (`$tf$`) comparing to the original list of tasks in `/ready` message to calculate the following evaluation function for the number of tasks completed.
+Note that every time robot accomplishes a task it send a status message to TH.
+We consider a task accomplished, if it get close to the task target location within a `BUFFER` (most likely 50cm Euclidean distance from the center of the robot).

 `$r = tasks_finished / total_tasks$`